ansible-collections/netapp.ontap/roles/na_ontap_vserver_create/README.md

 netapp_username: <ONTAP admin account>
 netapp_password: <ONTAP admin account password>

+ontap_version: <version minor code> # OPTIONAL This defaults to ontap version minor code 140 (9.4) if running this against 9.3 or below add this variable and set to 120

 #Based on if Variables != or == None determins if a section runs.
 Each variable will take one or more dictonary entries.
 Simply omit sections
 #that you don't want to run.
 The following would run all sections